A large-scale, real-life experiment

 concentrations have resulted in reductions in human and ecosystem

-ecosystems.
-If inconsistent observations are found to occur,
+observations are found to occur, then it is possible that there

-used in the development of the 8-hour standard.
-If so, it will
+of the protective level for the 8-hour ozone standard.
+If so,

-be necessary to assess the physical, biological, and mathematical
+it will be necessary to assess the physical, biological, and

-methodologies used to develop the ozone standard prior to reaching
+mathematical methodologies used to develop the ozone standard

-the simple conclusion that more emission reductions are needed.
+prior to reaching the simple conclusion that more emission reductions

-It is important to better understand the physical and biological
+are required.
+It is important to better understand the physical

 but in assessing whether the form of the 8-hour average standard

-could be replaced with a different form that will provide for
+could be replaced with a different form that will provide the

 in this area.